BhautikKhunt0/welvetwash/replit.md

 ## Overview

-CleanPods Pro is a modern full-stack web application for a laundry pod company featuring a marketing website with quote request functionality.
-The application showcases the company's revolutionary 5-in-1 compartmentalized laundry pod technology and allows potential customers to request quotes for bulk orders.
-Built with React, TypeScript, and Express.js, the application provides a professional business presence with a focus on product presentation and lead generation.
+CleanPods Pro is a modern full-stack web application for a laundry pod company featuring a comprehensive marketing website with advanced quote request functionality.
+The application showcases the company's revolutionary 5-in-1 compartmentalized laundry pod technology through multiple creative sections, customer testimonials, environmental impact highlights, and detailed product information.
+Built with React, TypeScript, and Express.js, it provides a premium business presence with smooth animations, modern UI design, and professional user experience focused on product presentation and lead generation.

 ## User Preferences